m3db/m3/docs/query_engine/architecture/blocks.md

 - Multiblock encoded: Splits encoded series into blocks accross database block boundaries and processes them in parallel.
 - Singleblock encoded: Uses encoded series as a single block during processing.

 Decoded has since been deprecated, and Multiblock is currently disabled while query performance fixes are added.
+These improvements allowed series to be decoded in parallel, which resulted in superior CPU utilization results to those seen previously in Multiblock mode.
 If this is a concern for your use cases, please reach out to the M3DB authors at http://bit.ly/m3slack.